Sector-F-Labs/reservoir/book/src/api/overview.md

 # API Overview

-Reservoir provides an OpenAI-compatible API endpoint that acts as a smart proxy between your application and AI language models.
+Reservoir provides an OpenAI-compatible API endpoint that acts as a smart proxy between your application and LLM language models.
 This section covers the core API structure and basic usage patterns.

 ## URL Structure